loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-06-topological-transcendence/index.md

 ## The Topological Mind

 As you enter these final chapters of Book II, prepare for a fundamental shift in perception.
-We're not just studying abstract mathematical concepts — we're discovering how consciousness itself has topological structure.
+We're not just studying abstract mathematical concepts — we're discovering how observer itself has topological structure.

 Every theorem will be a meditation.
 Every proof will be a transformation.